Providing every student with a pathway to a successful future

-In 2019, the School of Special Educational Needs: Behaviour and Engagement managed 691 cases of intensive support for students with extreme, complex and challenging behaviour support needs at our 13 engagement centres.
-A further 34 students were enrolled at the Midland Learning Academy which supports severely disengaged students.
+In 2022, the School of Special Educational Needs: Behaviour and Engagement managed 752 cases of direct and indirect support for students with extreme, complex and challenging behaviours.

-Our School of Special Educational Needs: Sensory provided teaching and consultative support in 2019 to 2,552 students from Kindergarten to Year 12 in both public and non‑government schools, and early intervention for 124 children aged zero to four years old with hearing loss and/or vision impairment.
+Our School of Special Educational Needs: Sensory provided teaching and consultative support in 2022 to 2,395 public and non‑government school students, including early intervention for 123 children aged zero to 4 years old with hearing loss, vision impairment or both.

-Our five metropolitan language development centres provided intensive language intervention programs in 2020 for 1,391 students in the early years of schooling with a diagnosed language disorder.
-The centres, through our Statewide Speech and Language Outreach Service, also delivered support to teachers of young students across the State who have speech and language difficulties and do not attend a centre.
+Our 5 metropolitan language development centres provided intensive language intervention programs in 2023 for 1,365 students in the early years of schooling with a diagnosed developmental language disorder.
+The centres, with additional funding, staff and resources, deliver our Statewide Speech and Language Outreach Service, providing support to early years teachers of young students who have speech and language difficulties and do not attend a centre.